kathrynthegreat/katya_flask_tutorial/README.md

 #-----------------------------------------
-#Not too fast, yet another Flask Tutorial
+#Not so fast, yet another Flask Tutorial
 #-----------------------------------------

 This is yet another Flask tutorial in the world, but...I don't jump from hello world to deployment.
 My aim was to explain the hidden brain of flask a bit more pedantically for newbies and none software developers.